Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 To convert your Weber Q into a convection oven, you’ll need an aluminium convection tray and a trivet to elevate the meat above it, allowing heat to circulate.
 The tray features holes that allow fat to escape and drip down through the bottom of the Weber Q.

-Before placing any food on the grill, ensure your Weber Q is clean.
+Before placing food on the grill, ensure your Weber Q is clean.
 Excessive fat build-up can pose a fire hazard.
-Clean your grill, replace the drip tray, and ensure that the bottom hole is clear.
+Clean your grill, replace the drip tray, and ensure the bottom hole is clear.

 Now it’s time to preheat your Weber Q BBQ before cooking.